kadimetla/CarND-Advanced-Lane-Lines/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

+The code handle is coded in class LocateLaneLines.
+Which is used in the pipe line.
-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I did histogram and fit my lane lines with a 2nd order polynomial using sliding window kinda like this:

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I did this in class LocateLaneLines to compute using measure_lane_lines_curvature_in_real_world_space in the IPython notebook file `advanced_lane_finding.ipynb`

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in IPython notebook file `advanced_lane_finding.ipynb` in the function `undistorted_image_with_lane_area_drawn`.
 Here is an example of my result on a test image:

 ![alt text][image6]